henrikbeck95/example_mdbook/README.md

 - The clean command is used to delete the generated book and any other build artifacts.
     > $ `mdbook clean`

+- For an easy management, use the `deploy` script.
+Type `./deploy --help` to display the help message.

 ### Publishing